-'''

-e -nw config

 Now let's add the following lines:

 Host motley

 Hostname motley.anu.edu.au

 User [your_mso_username]

-These three lines define a new ho

-'''

 These three lines define a new host name alias called motley, which will make it a lot easier for you to connect to motley.
 You don't even have to remember your (possibly a bit cryptic) user name, because you'll see that this is automatically used now every time you connect or copy files to/from MSO servers.